 Living in Destin, Florida, we had first hand experience with what it was like to live in a major tourist and beach destination.
 Although it was wonderful to have direct access to the beautiful “sugar” beaches, spring break and summer were nightmares.
 We found ourselves in traffic and planning our weekends around tourists and utter mayhem.

 You’ll have to decide what is most important to you.
 There are also upsides to being near a tourist destination.
-We tried many new activities we would have never had the chance to try before.
+We tried many new activities that we would have never had the chance to try before.
 And, can you say locals discount?

 We love living where we live now, a city only a few miles from Carowinds, a very large theme park.
 We can go to the park on our season pass almost year round, spend a few hours whenever we choose and not have to worry about busy windows of non-local visitors.
 This is pretty amazing!